kulics/koral/book-en/document.md

 ### Basic Statement

-Within K, statements are the smallest unit of composition.
+Within Koral, statements are the smallest unit of composition.

 The basic form of the statement is as follows.